buildkite-plugins/ecr-buildkite-plugin/README.md

 __This is designed to run with Buildkite Agent v3.x beta.
 Plugins are not yet supported in Buildkite Agent v2.x.__

 Login to ECR in your build steps.
+Requires aws cli version v1.11.91 or higher.

 ## Example